aws/amazon-vpc-cni-k8s/README.md

 container under `initcontainers`.
 This will increase the local TCP connection latency slightly.
 Details on why this is needed can be found in this [#1212 comment](https://github.com/aws/amazon-vpc-cni-k8s/pull/1212#issuecomment-693540666).
 To use this setting, a Linux kernel version of at least 4.6 is needed on the worker node.

+Setting `ENABLE_PREFIX_DELEGATION` starting v1.9.0+ will not impact the branch pods density.

 You can use the below command to enable `DISABLE_TCP_EARLY_DEMUX` to `true` -